infinispan/infinispan/core/src/main/release/README.txt

    * API documentation
    * GUI demo

-* infinispan-X.Y.Z-single_jar.ZIP
-   * contains a single jar containing infinispan-core and all optional modules + dependencies
-   * sample configurations
-   * API documentation

 * infinispan-X.Y.Z-src.ZIP
    * snapshot of the source code tree from subversion for this release

 Requirements
 ------------

-Infinispan needs a JDK 5.0 compliant Java virtual machine.
-And nothing else.
+Infinispan needs a JDK 6 compliant Java virtual machine.

 Problems
 --------